kuntalojha/mern-documentation/client.md

 4. Add the Tailwind directives to your CSS
    Add the @tailwind directives for each of Tailwind’s layers to your `./src/index.css` file.
+   Delete everything from the `./src/index.css` and add this code to the file

 ```
 @tailwind base;